PapenfussLab/gridss/Readme.md

 ###  (Too many open files)

 GRIDSS has attempted to open too many files at once and the OS file handle limit has been reached.
 On linux 'ulimit -n' displays your current limit.
-This error likely to be encountered if you have specified a large number of input files or threads but can also be encountered when processing many small contigs.
+This error likely to be encountered if you have specified a large number of input files or threads.
 The following solution is recommended:
 * Increase your OS limit on open file handles (eg `ulimit -n _<larger number>_`)
 * Added `-Dgridss.defensiveGC=true` to the java command-line used for GRIDSS.
 Memory mapped file handles are not released to the OS until the buffer is garbage collected .
 This option add a request forr garbage collection whenever a file handle is no longer used.

-Other options that have solve this problem include:
+Other options that have solved this problem include:
 * Reduce number of worker threads.
 A large number of input files being processed in parallel results in a large number of files open at the same time.

 ### Reference genome used by _input.bam_ does not match reference genome _reference.fa_.
 The reference supplied must match the reference used for every input.